gocardless/gocardless-pro-php/README.md

 }
 ```

-Crank will return an <no value>::Core::ApiError error.
+Crank will return an GoCardless::Core::ApiError error.
 You can access the raw hash (unenveloped) via a `.errors` method, by default the error message will contain the error's message and a link to the documentation if it exists.